Share this article

 The unique combination of hard and soft skills, on top of your master’s degree, will set you up for success in your career and make you a very desirable employee in a variety of roles and industries.

-What Can I Do With an MA or MS in Psychology?
+What Can I Do With an MA in Psychology?

 With a diverse education covering human behavior, theory, and research, career opportunities abound.
-Five exciting fields to explore include human resources, health care, education, law enforcement, and social services.
+Some of the industries and careers you may choose to pursue include:

 Is an MA or MS in Psychology Worth It?